School of Government

 Janet Mason, Adjunct Professor (Retired)

 Kelley O'Brien, Adjunct Instructor

-The School of Government (www.sog.unc.edu) has its roots in the Institute of Government, established at UNC–Chapel Hill in 1931, and has long focused on state and local government in the broader study of government, public law, public finance, and public administration.
-Today, it is the nation’s leading university-based provider of instructional and advisory services to state and local government practitioners.
-Through Institute of Government instructional programs, advising, research, and publishing, the School of Government advances general understanding about government and shares that information with practitioners and other scholars.
-The school offers a program of courses leading to the master of public administration (M.P.A.) degree.
+The School of Government (www.sog.unc.edu) was established at UNC–Chapel Hill in 1931 as the Institute of Government.
+The SOG has long focused on state and local government in the broader study of government, public law, public finance, and public administration.
+Today, it is the nation's leading university-based provider of instructional and advisory services to state and local government practitioners.
+Through instructional programs, advising, research, and publishing, the SOG advances general understanding about government and shares that information with practitioners and other scholars.
+The SOG offers a program of courses leading to the master of public administration (M.P.A.) degree.

 Master of Public Administration (M.P.A.)
 Degree Program